justboil/admin-null-nuxt/README.md

 ## Other versions

-This is Bulma Nuxt.js Buefy dashboard version.
+This is Bulma Nuxt.js Buefy dashboard version / light and dark modes.

 More info on free & premium versions of Admin Null dashboard: https://justboil.me/bulma-admin-template/null